Sharp eigenvalue estimates on degenerating surfaces: Abstract

 \section{Abstract}

-We consider the first non-zero eigenvalue $\lambda_1$ of the Laplacian on hyperbolic surfaces for which one disconnecting collar degenerates and prove that $8\pi \na\log(\lambda_1)$ essentially agrees with the dual of the differential of the degenerating Fenchel-Nielson length coordinate.
-As a corollary of our analysis we can improve previous results of Schoen, Wolpert, Yau \cite{SWY} and Burger \cite{Burger} to obtain estimates with optimal error rates.
+We consider the first non-zero eigenvalue $\lambda_1$ of the Laplacian on hyperbolic surfaces for which one disconnecting collar degenerates and prove that $8\pi \na\log(\lambda_1)$ essentially agrees with the dual of the differential of the degenerating Fenchel-Nielsen length coordinate.
+As a consequence, we can improve previous results of Schoen, Wolpert, Yau \cite{SWY} and Burger \cite{Burger} to obtain estimates with optimal error rates and obtain new information on the leading order terms of the polyhomogeneous expansion of $\la_1$ of Albin, Rochon and Sher \cite{ARS1}.